literallycanvas/literallycanvas.github.com/index.rst

 Firefox     23+ [#f1]_
 Opera       ??
 Android     ??
-IE          10+
+IE          Doesn't work [#f2]_
 =========== =====================

 .. rubric:: Footnotes

 .. [#f1] Works in previous versions, but the brush size slider will render
          as a text field.
+.. [#f2] IE doesn't support ``CustomEvent``.
+We will fix the problem in the
+         short term.
+(In the meantime, contributions of any kind are welcome.)

 Contributing
 ============

-We would be excited to see contributions of any form.
+We are excited to see contributions of any form.
 New brushes, optimizations, feature requests, use cases, designs, bug reports – you name it, we want it!
 Just head on over to `GitHub`_ and get started.

 .. _GitHub: http://github.com/literallycanvas/literallycanvas

-One particular area where we'd like some help is in styling the toolbar.
-If glitzy CSS-based UI is your thing, we'd love to hear your suggestions or merge your pull requests.
+Literally Canvas is developed by volunteers for fun.
+If missing features or compatibility are serious issues for you, consider that the solution to your problem might be to help us write the code.

 .. _related-projects: